 Change of Address

-In-Person: When a customer reports a change of address in-person, TWC-VR staff must follow the procedure used for the application for voter registration above.
+In-Person: When a customer reports a change of address in-person, TWC-VR staff must follow the voter registration procedures outlined above in section "A. Application for TWC-VR Services."

-Remote: When a customer reports a change of address by phone, email, or other communication, TWC-VR staff are still required to follow the procedures for voter registration; however, obtaining the customer's signature on VR1680 is not required.
+Remote: When a customer reports a change of address by phone, email, or other communication, TWC-VR staff must follow the voter registration procedures outlined above in section "A. Application for TWC-VR Services"; however, obtaining the customer's signature on VR1680 is not required.

-TWC-VR staff must then—
+TWC-VR staff must then:

 Mail a Texas Voter Registration Application and Texas Voter Registration Application Letter (VR1681) to customers who are of voting age;